mnelson4/yet-another-related-posts-plugin/readme.txt

 = Auto display on your website =

-1. Copy the folder `yet-another-related-posts-plugin` into the directory `wp-content/plugins/` and activate the plugin.
+1. Copy the folder `narpp` into the directory `wp-content/plugins/` and activate the plugin.
 2. (optionally) copy the sample template files inside the `yarpp-templates` folder into your active theme.
 3. Go to the "Related Posts (NARPP)" settings page to customize NARPP.